uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 The customer must have completed any EOPS for each source of business income required for that tax year and provide information relating to any other income, expenses, allowances or adjustments they may have.

-Software should prompt customers to make sure they have considered the following potential additional income sources (this functionality will be provided through APIs over the next year)
+Software should prompt customers to make sure they have considered the following potential additional income sources (this functionality will be provided through APIs over the next year).

 * any pension contributions
 * any pension income